HaDuve/maps-renderer/sessions/tasks/h-refactor-clean-code-and-video-generation.md

 ## Work Log
 <!-- Updated as work progresses -->
 - [2025-09-01] Created task for code cleanup and video generation enhancement
+- [2025-09-02] Rewrote task specification to focus on 3-screen waypoint application workflow